ramancodians/smart_home/web/README.md

-# Progressive Web Application
+# Web Application

 **Note: The app is WIP, and as such not ready for any kind of usage**

-The administration application will deal with all interfacing with the system and should work perfectly online or offline, on any platform (hence [PWA](https://developers.google.com/web/progressive-web-apps/)).
+The administration application will deal with all interfacing with the system and should work perfectly online or offline, on any platform ([PWA](https://developers.google.com/web/progressive-web-apps/)).
 Here are some features that it will be concerned with:
 - remote module configuration & initialization
 - when [installed on a mobile device](https://developers.google.com/web/updates/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android?hl=en) will act as a module itself
 - ...